aranculleton/currency-hedging-simulation/README.md

 pip install -r requirements.txt
 ```

+## Sources

+This project utilizes macroeconomic and foreign exchange data sourced from [Alpha Vantage](https://www.alphavantage.co).
+The data includes:

+- **FX Data**: Historical foreign exchange rates for multiple currency pairs, sourced using the Alpha Vantage FX API.
+- **Macroeconomic Data**: Key economic indicators such as Consumer Price Index (CPI) and unemployment rates, sourced from the Alpha Vantage Economic Data API.

+Ensure you have an API key from Alpha Vantage to access the data.
+You can obtain a free API key by signing up on their website.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.